 Morning departure for a drive through the fertile countryside to the colonial village of Pisac.
 During your visit to the bustling marketplace, you will have the opportunity to bargain with the natives for many different types of Peruvian handicrafts and jewelry.
 After lunch, the tour continues to the village of Ollantaytambo for a visit to its impressive Inca fortress.
 (Market operates Sun, Tue, Thu).
 (BL)

 Cusco - Urubamba River Rafting

-Early in the morning pickup from your Cusco hotel and drive through the Andes to our starting point of la Curva, here you will receive your safety talk and equipment.
-After a brief period practicing on the flatter parts of the river we will begin our rafting experience, passing down to Ollantaytambo through rapids of class II and III finishing with "El Resbaladero" (the slippery one) which a strong grade three rapid that includes whirlpools.
+Early in the morning pick up from your Cusco hotel and drive through the Andes to our starting point of la Curva, here you will receive your safety talk and equipment.
+After a brief period of practicing on the flatter parts of the river, we will begin our rafting experience, passing down to Ollantaytambo through rapids of class II and III finishing with "El Resbaladero" (the slippery one) which is a strong grade three rapid that includes whirlpools.
 After we dry off and change we will head to a picnic tent lunch at the side of the river.
-Transfer back to hotel at 16:00 approximately.
+Transfer back to the hotel at 16:00 approximately.
 (BL)